Minko82/chicago-potholes-visualizations/README.md

 ## ✨ **Context**

-The data includes pothole complaints from Chicago’s 311 Service Requests, population demographics (race and age), and the Covid-19 Community Vulnerability Index (CCVI).
-This combined dataset provides insights into how infrastructure issues align with socioeconomic and demographic factors across Chicago neighborhoods.
+This dashboard provides insights into how infrastructure issues align with socioeconomic and demographic factors across Chicago neighborhoods.

 <br>